Samuel-Green/B-3-Hackathon-Project-6/B3_Hackathon_PrePrint_Manuscript_Project-6_Master.md

 # Introduction:

-The B3 Hackathon brought together computer scientists and ecologists from a variety of institutions to rapidly create novel informatics solutions to the biodiversity challenges facing the planet.
+The B-Cubed Hackathon brought together computer scientists and ecologists from a variety of institutions to rapidly create novel informatics solutions to the biodiversity challenges facing the planet.
 We identified that the addition of time-weighting to the R package "`rasterdiv`" would be a worthwhile contribution to the environmental informatics community. `rasterdiv` was created to calculate biodiversity indices from numerical matrices in the R programming environment.